Chyna: D-Generation X (1997–1999)

 During her time in D-Generation X, she was put in a romantic storyline with Mark Henry, member of the rival stable Nation of Domination.
 It started in August 1998 after The Rock ordered Henry to kiss Chyna to humiliate her, during which she fought back.
 Henry would chase her romantically, eventually threatening her with a storyline sexual harassment demand over one of her beatdowns if she didn't go to a date with him.
 Chyna accepted and eventually reconciled with him, becoming his on-screen girlfriend and ally.
 However, in January 1999, she revealed it was all a ruse to humiliate Henry.

 A week after her storyline with Henry, Chyna was the 30th entrant in the Royal Rumble, becoming the first woman ever to enter the eponymous match.
-The day after it, she became a villainess by betraying Triple H and aligning herself with his enemies Vince McMahon and Kane.
+In the match she eliminated Mark Henry before being eliminated by Stone Cold Steve Austin.
+One day later, she turned heel by betraying Triple H and aligning herself with his enemies Vince McMahon and Kane.
 She teamed with Kane at the St. Valentine's Day Massacre pay-per-view against former allies X-Pac and Triple H. At WrestleMania XV, she turned on Kane in his match by attacking him with a chair, appearing to rejoin DX.
 Chyna and Triple H, however, turned against DX later that evening when they helped Shane McMahon defeat DX member X-Pac.
 The duo became part of The Corporation and later Shane McMahon's Corporate Ministry.
 Following the dissolution of the Corporate Ministry, the villainous Chyna remained at Triple H's side.
 They split up later that year.